LauraElenaCozma/Arduino/Matrix Game - Racing Game/README.md

   4. @UnibucRobotics (that helped me to create the game)
   5. exit
   You can scroll up and down using the OX axis.
 You can go back in the Main Menu only if the cursor ">" is set before "Exit" and you push the button.

+  ## **4. How to play**

+The player is represented by a blinking bullet, on both sides of it being walls.
+During the game the player must move using the left and right movements of the joystick, because the walls are canging constantly.
+When starting the game you have 3 lives and the score is 0.
+There are 3 speed thresholds and at certain time intervals it increases by 100 ms.

+***Game difficulty***

+Easy: the initial speed is 600ms, the width of the path is 4 leds, at every step the score is increased by 1
+Medium: the initial speed is 400ms, the width of the path is 3 leds, at every step the score is increased by 2
+Hard: the initial speed is 300ms, the width of the path is 3 leds, at every step the score is increased by 3

+***Loosing a life***

+When the player loses a life, the game stops for 4 seconds and the player can choose his position (left - right movements).

+***Loosing the game**

+The player loses the game when there is no life left.
+If he has exceeded the highscore, "New highscore" will appear on the LCD, a smiley face on the matrix and the green led will turn on.
+Otherwise, "Game over!
+Score" will appear on the LCD, a sad face on the matrix and the red will turn on.
+You can quit by pressing the button.
+After that, the player will be asked if he wants to try again or to to exit (and go in the main menu).
+If he wants to try again, he should select again the difficulty level and the game restarts.

+***Getting an extra life***
+During the game, the player can hear a sound (only 3 seconds) up to 3 times.
+If he pressed the button in those 3 seconds, he gets an extra life.

+***Game implementation***
+The walls are generated randomly, we keep the position from where the road starts, and the random number tells us if the road continues to the left or to the right.
+The matrix will change every speedPlayer seconds, so the player will go down one row.